Enabling your team to work in a flexible office space can promote productivity, happiness, health and fun times.

 With that in mind, the question for employers is no longer simply “How can I make my office space happier and more fun“, but rather: how can I leverage ongoing structural changes in the workplace to empower my team, and create more value in my company?

-For us here at Hubble, our focus falls on the choice of your office space.
+For us here at HubbleHQ, our focus falls on the choice of your office space.
 Where your team works is a big determinant of how your team works, but the reverse is also true: the needs of your team will play into where they work.
-Hubble’s vision at its most grandiose is about unlocking the urban landscape to provide places for the amazing people that work within a city to get together and get work done.
+HubbleHQ’s vision at its most grandiose is about unlocking the urban landscape to provide places for the amazing people that work within a city to get together and get work done.
 The key piece of the puzzle is flexibility:

 - Why can’t a bank share desks with a creative agency?
 Wouldn’t that be better?

 - When accountants need more staff at the end of the tax year, shouldn’t finding desk space for them be as easy as tapping through the Uber app?

 - If remote working for all teams was the rule, not the exception, would people get more done?

 - Can we close the maternity gap by helping new mums find a quiet, flexible office space that is conveniently located near home and nursery?

 But that’s enough of me harping on about a grand vision.
 You want to know how flexible office space can benefit your company today.
 So, I’ll tell you: